 Carpet Installation Tools

 No matter what the job, things go more smoothly with the right tools.
-Carpet laying is no exception.
+Laying carpet is no exception.
 You probably have some of the basic tools: a utility knife, tape measure, hacksaw, straightedge, chalk line, and awl.

-Before you start, unroll the carpet and padding goods in a separate room to make sure that you have the amount of carpet you ordered and that the carpet is free of defects.
+Before you start with your DIY carpet installation, unroll the carpet and padding goods in a separate room to make sure that you have the amount of carpet you ordered and that the carpet is free of defects.

 Prepare the room by removing all furniture and baseboard shoe moldings.
 Plane down all high spots in the floor and fill wide cracks or dips with floor leveling compound.
 For badly worn floors, you should install underlayment.

-2. Install padding.
 Lay the carpet padding within the framework and cut it to size with a utility knife.
 Make sure the side with the slick membrane faces up and that the padding does not overlap the tackless strip (see Illustration 2).
-Nail or staple the padding in place, paying special attention to seam lines and edges.
+Nail or staple the carpet padding in place, paying special attention to seam lines and edges.
 If the floor is concrete, roll back one section of padding at a time and spread pad adhesive.
-Lay the padding back in place.
+Lay the carpet padding back in place.

 Integral-pad carpeting is bonded to its own cushioned backing, thus eliminating the need to use a carpet pad.
 It's ideal for applying directly on concrete floors.
 In small spaces, such as baths and closets, you can cut the carpeting to fit and lay it without carpet tape.
 Edges have a tendency to curl in time, however, so it's best to anchor big pieces with double-faced tape.
 Clean the floor well before you begin because tape won't adhere properly to a dirty surface.